 In addition to these local trails you might notice that almost everywhere you look in Juneau, there it is: the Pacific Ocean.
 Why not get out in it?
 Out in the Aleutians it seems pretty clear that the land was just a sort of resting spot for a people who seemed to spend most of their time out on the water.
 I, frankly, prefer a rowboat, but the kayak is an elegant piece of equipment that, properly used, can take you anywhere you want to go.
 Kayaks can be rented in Juneau through Alaska Boat and Kayak, or if you want a longer, guided trip, book with Mountain Travel Sobek.

 A hot dog and a beer at the Triangle Club Bar are still just as good as they were 40 years ago.
 I often go to The Hangar on the Wharf on the old wharf because of its great view where you can watch the float planes take off, selection of beer on draft and pleasant service.
 Good thin crust pizza can be had down the hall at Pizzeria Roma Juneau.
-For coffee and gelato it's Heritage Coffee.
-Kenny’s Wok & Teriyaki Sushi knows how to run a restaurant.
-The food is mostly Chinese, but they have a first-rate sushi bar here.
-Back down on South Franklin Street, the Fudge Shop has great candy and ice cream.
+For coffee, it's Heritage Coffee.
+Back down on South Franklin Street, the Alaskan Fudge Company has great candy and ice cream.